ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       used in conjunction with the results of the underlying authentication technologies to evaluate results under DMARC.

+Kucherawy (ed), et al.  Expires 28 September 2020               [Page 5]

+Internet-Draft                  DMARCbis                      March 2020

    Experience with DMARC has revealed some issues of interoperability with email in general that require due consideration before deployment, particularly with configurations that can cause mail to be rejected.
-These are discussed in {#other-topics}.
+These are discussed in Section 10.

-Kucherawy (ed), et al.  Expires 22 September 2020               [Page 5]

-Internet-Draft                  DMARCbis                      March 2020

 2. Requirements